By Cami Sauder

 3. Get a Massage

+Yes, you read that right!
+They have turned one of the cabins into a relaxing and therapeutic massage center.
 Serviced by Home Grown Yoga & Massage, you can partake in a Swedish, hot stone, prenatal or even hiker’s foot massage.
 Doesn’t that sound wonderful?!

 4. Join in Free Family Programs

-Each day at the YMCA of the Rockies is absolutely chock full of activities for the whole family to participate in free.
+Each day at the YMCA of the Rockies is absolutely chock full of activities for the whole family to participate in for free.

 5. Eat Good Food

-If you’ve opted for a cabin, you’ll have a full-size refrigerator and stove where you can cook all of your meals.
-Don’t want to grocery shop?
-Try their easy Grocery Ordering & Pick-up by request, which is available daily.
+If you’ve opted for a cabin, you’ll have a full-size refrigerator and stove where you can cook all of your meals. Â

 6. Get Moving at the Roller Rink

-7. Take a Guided Hike
+7. Take a Hike

-8. Participate in Free Classes
+9. Participate in Free Classes

-9. Go Horseback Riding
+10. Go Horseback Riding

 Have your kids been bugging you to go horseback riding?
 Jackson Stables within the YMCA of the Rockies has you covered.

-You can opt to take your very littlest on a pony ride, get the whole family on a hayride complete with marshmallow roast or for the more adventurous, sign up for a several-hour ride.
+You can opt to take your very littlest on a pony ride, get the whole family on a hayride complete with marshmallow roast or, for the more adventurous, sign up for a several-hour ride.

-10. Gaze at the Stars
+11. Gaze at the Stars

 Whether you join in one of their free stargazing activities, bring your telescope like we did or grab your jacket and blanket to get away from ALL the lights by driving to Overlook Chapel, the night sky at the Y will amaze you with views of the Milky Way, constellations, satellites and hopefully a falling star or two!

-11. Imagine a Dream Wedding
+12. Have a Dream Wedding

+Ever thought about getting married at the Y?
+Bet you didn’t know they have several wedding venues, including Overlook Chapel shown above.
 Even with some smoky haze on the day we were there, the setting is still spectacular!

-Whether you’ve brought your bike from home or want to rent one from Boone Family Mountain Center for a half-day, full-day or 24 hours, there are plenty of places and terrains to ride at the YMCA of the Rockies, including the opportunity to enjoy mountain biking.
+Whether you’ve brought your bike from home or want to rent one from Boone Family Mountain Center for a half or full day, there are plenty of places and terrains to ride at the YMCA of the Rockies, including the opportunity to enjoy mountain biking.Â

-14. Play Games
+15. Play Games

+You’ll most likely find some games in your cabin or borrow some from Sweet Memorial.
 One of my best memories from game-playing with our kids comes from playing Mad Gab in a cabin right here at the Y. Can you guess this one: mess ago sit he?
-I’ll give you the answer at the end. 😊
+I’ll give you the answer at the end. ????

-15. Try Archery and Axe Throwing
+16. Try Archery and Axe Throwing

+Did you know that there’s currently an “axeplosion” of people who like to throw axes for fun? ????
+Yes, it’s truly a thing.
 Lauded as the replacement for bowling, you’ve chosen the right place to try it out.
 It’s also noted to “bring out your inner mountain man/woman.”

 Not quite so adventurous, but still into launching sharp things?
 Try their archery range conveniently situated adjacent.

-16. Go for a Swim
+17. Go for a Swim

 Don’t forget to pack your swimsuit, so you can visit the Dorsey swimming pool.
 Heated to 83 degrees, the pool offers water exercise classes, open swim and lap swim times.
 And for the young or young at heart, try their great waterslide!

-18. Spot Wildlife
+19. Spot Wildlife

 You’re not in Kansas anymore, Dorothy, when you step foot on the grounds of the YMCA!
 I’ve seen elk, bear, deer, stellar’s jays, hummingbirds and more.
 The first time I was there, staying in the Hummingbird cabin, a bear decided to go under it, which was amazing.

-There are signs that say you are in bear country, and they’ve taken better precautions to keep them away since then.
+There are signs that say you are in bear country and they’ve taken better precautions to keep them away since then.
 The trash cans are all bear-proof, and they no longer hang hummingbird feeders at the cabins.

-19. Visit the Dog Park
+20. Visit the Dog Park

 For those not-so-wild furry family members, who are actually welcome in the cabins, they’ve created an area with great amenities for dogs and humans named Murphy’s Mountain Dog Park.